National Cricket Performance Centre

 The National Cricket Performance Centre first came into existence in the winter of 2001–2002 and has been based at Loughborough University since 2003.
 In 2007 following the "Schofield Report" the National Academy was renamed the National Cricket Performance Centre.
-It consists of a state of the art £4.5 million indoor training complex.
+It consists of an indoor training complex.
 Facilities include lanes enabling full runups for fast bowlers and wicket-keepers stood back, Hawk-Eye cameras and advanced biomechanics analysis equipment.
-In addition to the indoor complex the academy also provides top class outdoor training facilities.
+In addition to the indoor complex the academy also provides outdoor training facilities.

-The National Academy is integrated with the England Lions cricket team, with touring parties being taken from the Academy squad.
+The National Academy is integrated with the England Lions cricket team, with touring parties being taken from the academy squad.